axeloz/monitolite/README.md

 # MONITOLITE

-**MonitoLite** is a quite old project I recently found into my archives.
-I developed this script years ago.
+**MonitoLite** is an old project I recently dug up from my archives.
+I developed this script years ago for my personal needs.
 I figured it could be useful for others so here we are.